-This is my user space at SourceForge.
+This is my user space at the SourceForge website.
 Here you can find information about my research and work in progress.
 All contents are periodically updated.
 I’d like to say a special thanks to the great team of SourceForge for letting me host this content.
-Anyway, I know there’s a lot of boring stuff here, but please bear with me, act as everything is awesome.
-Anyway, on a more serious note, I hope you like my personal area and all the stuff I make available here.

 Paulo Roberto Massa Cereda

 Unix time is a system for describing instants in time, defined as the number of seconds elapsed since midnight Coordinated Universal Time (UTC) of Thursday, January 1, 1970, not counting leap seconds, which are declared by the International Earth Rotation and Reference Systems Service and are not predictable.

 If you want to easily calculate the date referring the previous timestamp, you can use Octave.
 For example, consider the following timestamp:

 octave:1> ctime(1289124000) ans = Sun Nov 07 08:00:00 2010

 Portuguese is my mother tongue, so of course I speak it.
 I also speak English quite fluently, as well as Italian – sadly, I can’t write in Italian yet.
 I know some words and sentences in German, but that is as much as I know – it’s a beautiful language though, I wish I could learn it someday.
 I can understand Spanish quite well, but I don’t dare speaking it.